 To wash down all that great food, check out Hartford’s brewery and distillery scene.
 City Steam Brewery is a huge space with nine levels and more than a dozen original brews on tap at all times.
 Thomas Hooker Brewery at Colt is a sleek and industrial space near the Connecticut River and has free Wi-Fi, board games, an outdoor patio, and 10 year-round and seasonal beers on tap.
 If you’d prefer cocktails, Hartford Flavor Company crafts a collection of botanical liqueurs in flavors like cranberry, rose and cucumber that are perfect for mixing into cocktails and glasses of Champagne.

 On a free evening, why not take the whole team out to a ball game?
-Dunkin’ Donuts Park was recently named the “No. 1 Double-A Best Ballpark in 2017” and is home to the Hartford Yard Goats, the minor league affiliate of the Colorado Rockies.
+Dunkin’ Donuts Park was recently named the “No. 1 Double-A Best Ballpark” for the second consecutive year, and is home to the Hartford Yard Goats, the minor league affiliate of the Colorado Rockies.
 If you happen to be in town during the winter months, visit the New York Ranger’s AHL affiliate Hartford Wolf Pack or watch a UCONN Huskies basketball team at XL Center.
 When it’s time to hit the hay, Hartford offers a variety of full-service hotels and 1,400 hotel rooms right in the downtown area, including Hartford Marriott Downtown, which is connected to the Connecticut Convention Center.

 Cultural Attractions and Fresh Air Fun